A Unified Framework for Probabilistic Component Analysis: A Unified EM Framework for Component Analysis

 In the following we propose a unified EM framework for component analysis.
 This framework can treat all priors with undirected links (such as Eq. \ref{eq:prior:PCA}, Eq. \ref{eq:prior:LDA} and Eq. \ref{eq:prior:LE}).
-The EM of the prior in Eq. \ref{eq:prior:SFA} is different since it contains only directed links with no loops, and thus can be solved (without any approximations) similarly to the EM of a linear dynamical system \cite{BishopBook}.
+The EM of the prior in Eq. \ref{eq:prior:SFA} contains only directed links with no loops, and thus can be solved (without any approximations) similarly to the EM of a linear dynamical system \cite{BishopBook}.
+If we treat the SFA links as undirected, we end up with an autoregressive component analysis (see Section \ref{sec:EM_discussion}).

-In order to perform EM with an MRF prior we adopt the simple and elegant mean field approximation theory \cite{qian1991estimation,celeux2003procedures,zhang1992mean}.
-Let us consider the priors we defined in Sec. \ref{sec:ML}.
-Without loss of generality, we now assume the model
+In order to perform EM with an MRF prior we adopt the simple and elegant mean field approximation theory \cite{qian1991estimation,celeux2003procedures,zhang1992mean}, which essentially allows computationally favourable factorizations within an EM framework. \if\uniFirst1 Let us consider a generalisation of the priors we defined in Sec. \ref{sec:ML} to $\mathcal{M}$ MRFs:

+\looseness-1where $c$ and $c_j$ are normalisation constants, while $f_\mu$ and $\phi_\mu$ are functions of $\lambda_n$.
+Without loss of generality and for clarity of notation, we assume that $c=1$, $c_j^\mu=|\omega_j^\mu|$ and $\omega_i^\mu=[1,\dots,T]$.
+Furthermore, we now assume the linear model \else Let us consider the priors we defined in Sec. \ref{sec:ML}.
+Without loss of generality, we now assume the linear model \fi